Hartford Street Zen Center – Issan-ji, Myō shū zan

-Founded by Rev. Issan Dorsey and the Gay Buddhist Club in a Victorian house in the Castro district, Hartford Street Zen Center is the organization responsible for Issan-ji (One Mountain Temple), a neighborhood temple and residential practice center in the Soto Zen tradition of Shunryu Suzuki Roshi.
-The center was also the site of the Maitri AIDS Hospice in the 1990’s, which now manages its own facilities.
+We are a neighborhood temple and residential practice center in the Soto Zen tradition of Shunryu Suzuki Roshi, located in the Castro district of San Francisco.
+Founded by Rev. Issan Dorsey and the Gay Buddhist Club in a Victorian house, the center was also the site of the Maitri AIDS Hospice in the 1990’s, which now manages its own facilities.

-Hartford Street Zen Center is available for hosting ceremonial occasions such as Weddings, Commitments, Funerals, Memorials, Baby-Namings, and Comings-of-Age.
-Please contact Rev. Myo for more information.
+Hartford Street Zen Center is available for hosting ceremonial occasions such as weddings, commitments, funerals, memorials, baby namings, and coming-of-age ceremonies.
+Please contact Rev. Myō for more information.